xdv/divvyd-historical-database/README.md

 A Sequence number is a 32-bit unsigned integer used to identify a transaction or Offer relative to a specific account.

-Every [account in the XRP Ledger](https://developers.ripple.com/accounts.html) has a Sequence number, which starts at 1.
+Every [account in the XDV Ledger](https://developers.xdv.io/accounts.html) has a Sequence number, which starts at 1.
 For a transaction to be relayed to the network and possibly included in a validated ledger, it must have a `Sequence` field that matches the sending account's current `Sequence` number.
 An account's Sequence field is incremented whenever a transaction from that account is included in a validated ledger (regardless of whether the transaction succeeded or failed).
 This preserves the order of transactions submitted by an account, and differentiates transactions that would otherwise be the same.

-Every [Offer in the XRP Ledger's decentralized exchange](https://developers.ripple.com/offers.html) is marked with the sending `Account` [Address][] and the `Sequence` value of the [OfferCreate transaction](https://developers.ripple.com/offercreate.html) that created it.
+Every [Offer in the XDV Ledger's decentralized exchange](https://developers.xdv.io/offers.html) is marked with the sending `Account` [Address][] and the `Sequence` value of the [OfferCreate transaction](https://developers.xdv.io/offercreate.html) that created it.
 These two fields, together, uniquely identify the Offer.

 ### Currency Code
 [Currency Code]: #currency-code

-There are two kinds of currency code in the XRP Ledger:
+There are two kinds of currency code in the XDV Ledger:

 * Three-character currency code.
 We recommend using all-uppercase [ISO 4217 Currency Codes](http://www.xe.com/iso4217.php).
 However, any combination of the following characters is permitted: all uppercase and lowercase letters, digits, as well as the symbols `?`, `!`, `@`, `#`, `$`, `%`, `^`, `&`, `*`, `<`, `>`, `(`, `)`, `{`, `}`, `[`, `]`, and <code>&#124;</code>.
-The currency code `XRP` (all-uppercase) is reserved for XRP and cannot be used by issued currencies.
+The currency code `XDV` (all-uppercase) is reserved for XDV and cannot be used by issued currencies.
-* 160-bit hexadecimal values, such as `0158415500000000C1F76FF6ECB0BAC600000000`, according to the XRP Ledger's internal [Currency Format](https://developers.ripple.com/currency-formats.html).
+* 160-bit hexadecimal values, such as `0158415500000000C1F76FF6ECB0BAC600000000`, according to the XDV Ledger's internal [Currency Format](https://developers.xdv.io/currency-formats.html).
 This representation is uncommon.

 ## Pagination